PHHargrove/gasnet/docs/memory_kinds.md

 By default, the `configure` script in this branch probes for the necessary CUDA headers and libraries and enable the prototype implementation of memory kinds if such support is found.
-Use of configure new option `--enable-mem-kind-cuda-uva` will make failure of that probe fatal.
+Use of configure new option `--enable-kind-cuda-uva` will make failure of that probe fatal.

 On our main development platforms, the logic in `configure` is sufficient to